Kesthecat/bootcamp-final-project-ParksRoadTripPlanner/README.md

 <h3>Trip Planning and Park Reviews</h3>
 User can now create a trip.
 The add button is still disabled as long as there are not departure and destination point.
 Route Rendering is also not possible.
 Waypoints are added directly from the park modal but removing the waypoint can be done with the button from the modal or on the waypoint lists.
 The route updates as waypoints changes which also modifies the driving metrics.
 A name is required to save the trip.

+<p>&nbsp;</p>
-<p>A signed in user can also leave a review of maximun 150 characters on a specific park.
-If there are already existing reviews, the newest review will be shown first. </p>
+A signed in user can also leave a review of maximun 150 characters on a specific park.
+If there are already existing reviews, the newest review will be shown first.

 ![Trip creation and Review Leaving](gif/signedInFeatures.gif)